akpribadi/cheatsheets/commandline.md

 ### Soft links

-Make a pretend file in a new place that jumps to the old file when you look at it.
+Make a pretend file in a new place that jumps to the source when you look at it.

 ```
-ln -s oldfile newplace
+ln -s source newplace
 ```

 ### Hard links